 This program is open to women whose child custody is being threatened by their child abuse.

 This is for non-custodial parents who are behind in their child support due partly to drug abuse.

 - Prison Re-Entry Drug Court

-This program is targeted for non-violent drug offenders who are currently in prison.
-They're eligible to apply to this drug court within two years of their probation release.
+This program is targeted for non-violent drug offenders who are currently in Nevada State Prison.
+They are eligible to apply to this drug court within two years of their probation release.

 Does California have Drug Courts like Nevada?

 - Clark County, NV Drug Courts: An explanation of all the different drug courts offered in Las Vegas.